BrianEstrada/PokeScanner/README.md

 # Credits
 - [Java Api](https://github.com/Grover-c13/PokeGOAPI-Java/)
 - Tsunamii (Material Icon)
+- swhittaker
+- toumeitou
+- leTokki
+- ljk1291

 # Contributions
 Anyone is welcome to help out on the project just go ahead and submit any changes and I'll aprove em!

 # Feature Requests
-- Blacklist/Whitelist Pokemon
-- Adjustable Radius
-- Add timers to pokemons
 - Add a service
 - Notification when pokemons are in the area
 - List pokemon in the area